EugeneTTing/trx-star/README.md

+*This is a read only clone of the project repo.*

 # TRX Exercise App
 This is a React-based progressive web application designed to help users personalise their TRX workouts.
 In building this app we had two overarching goals:
 1. Democratize workout platforms and empower users to take